andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 end
 ```

-And then every SQL query will be printed into console.
+As a result, each SQL query will be displayed in the console.

 - <https://guides.rubyonrails.org/active_support_instrumentation.html>
 - <https://api.rubyonrails.org/classes/ActiveSupport/Notifications.html>